Welcome TO NEWMAN HALL!

 A New Chapter: Dominican Leadership (2024)

-In 2024, the Paulist Fathers experienced a sudden shortage of priests.
-After a period of discernment, they returned several ministries—including UC Berkeley—to their dioceses.
-After 117 years of Paulist leadership, Newman Hall entered a new chapter with the Dominican Friars of the Province of the Holy Name of Jesus.
+In 2024, the Paulist Fathers, noting their reduced numbers and realizing that they could not sustain a campus missionary presence, decided to reexamine their mission.
+After a period of discernment, they returned several campus ministries—including UC Berkeley—to their respective dioceses and shifted their focus.
+Thus, in July of that year, after 117 years of Paulist leadership, Newman Hall entered a new chapter with the Dominican Friars of the Province of the Holy Name of Jesus.

 Fr.
 Xavier Lavagetto, OP, former director of Catholic campus ministry at Stanford, became pastor on July 1, 2024.
 With the Dominicans’ strong preaching tradition, intellectual depth, and local theological resources, Newman steps confidently into its next era.